• Skip to primary navigation

 These easy air fryer dumplings work well by themselves as a snack or appetizer.
 If you wanted to use them as a side dish for a meal, consider serving them with an Asian stir fry.
 Try one of these:

-• Easy Stir Fry Vegetables with Chicken
+- Instant Pot Stir Fry Recipe with Chicken

 Also consider tofu dishes as an entrée!
 My Air Fryer Tofu Bowls with Ginger-Lime Aioli would be delicious with potstickers on the side.